 1. The Churchill Arms, Kensington

 It doesn’t even matter what it looks like inside when the exterior is this stunning!
 The Churchill Arms simply must be the most photographed pub in all of London, thanks to its gorgeous floral display.
-We can’t wait for Christmas, either, when the pub decks out the exterior in a dizzying array of Christmas trees and lights.
+And it’s even more stunning every Christmas when the pub decks out the exterior in a dizzying array of Christmas trees and lights.

 📍 119 Kensington Church Street, W8 7LN.